TheIoTLearningInitiative/InternetOfThingsSensors/documentation/Objectives.md

 > Look Ma! without Handles! (writing our own sensor code in user space
 > > Then we will throw away UPM & MRAA libraries to teach you how to use user space i2C  libraries to communicate directly with your device
 > I'm a Pro!
 Turning our sensor code into a Linux kernel module
-> > We have gone way beyond from the comfort zone, lets get into the Linux Kernel  as a mean of optimization
+> > We have gone way beyond from the comfort zone, lets get into the Linux Kernel as the next step of for optimization